-GREENVILLE POLICE DEPARTMENT STANDARD OPERATING PROCEDURES
+GREENVILLE POLICE DEPARTMENT

+STANDARD OPERATING PROCEDURES

 45.1.1 Prescription Drop Box Program

-Date Initially Effective: 05/27/14 By The Order Of: Hassan Aden, Chief of Police
+Date Initially Effective: 05/27/14 By The Order Of: Hassan A A dad

-Date Date

-Revised: Reissued: Page 1 of 2
+Date Revised: Date Reissued: Page 1 of 2

 A. PURPOSE

 In order to prevent the opportunity for criminal consumption of prescription medications a Prescription Drop Box Program has been developed.
 This program affords citizens who have medications, which are no longer needed or are expired, to be disposed of properly.